 What’s wrong with us people?
 We’ve been duped.
 We’ve traded in quality for quantity.
 We’ve sacrificed depth for superficiality.
 We focus on acquiring “friends” instead of on building friendships.

-And that makes us poor.
+That makes us poor.
 Relationally poor.
-And that is a sad state to live in.
+And that's a sad state to live in.

 But it doesn’t have to be that way.
 You and I have the choice to stand up and say NO to relational poverty.
 We can choose to invest in meaningful relationships with our family and friends.
 We can focus on “enjoying the moment” vs “taking a picture so I can tell others about the moment.”
 We can choose to be rich!

 The choice is yours.
-Put your phone down and do something about it.
+Now put your phone down and do something about it.